 C. It concentrates some foods, allowing one to eat more of the food.

 D. It kills many bacteria and parasites on vegetables and other foods.

 7. Freshness and leftovers.
 You can cook once daily, preferably in a crock pot or steamer, or you can even cook for two days.
 I do not suggest eating leftovers for more than one extra day.
 Organically grown is generally better if you can find it.

 8. Frozen and canned vegetables.
 Some frozen vegetables are okay, but fresh is best, so do not eat all frozen vegetables.
 Canned vegetables are not quite as good, but they are much better than not eating vegetables at all.

-Salads do not count as portions of vegetables.
-Please do not eat many salads.
+NOTE: Salads do not count as portions of vegetables.

 10. Sprouts.
 The only sprouts allowed are mung bean sprouts.
 These must be cooked.